 - HyperX Cloud II.
 Comfortable and well-built design.
 Slightly lacking in features and wired design, not as convenient.
 A pricier alternative to the Cloud Stinger.

 - Sennheiser Game One.
-Good open sound and a great mic.
+Good gaming headset with an open sound and a great mic.
 A bit too pricey for their lack of features and what they have to offer.
 See our review

 - Turtle Beach Elite 800.
 A gaming headset with a low latency dock and Bluetooth.
 Poor control scheme and mediocre overall performance.
 See our review